elastos/Elastos/CR.Elastos-Privnet/README.md

-# Elastos Local PrivateNet - v0.1
+# Elastos Local PrivateNet - v0.2

-## We are currently updating to the new version to support the DPoS Supernodes

 If you are starting to set this up now it's recommended that you wait until the new version which will have the new DPoS nodes and possibly the ETH sidechain.

 ### This is official but unsupported and ALPHA version

-These executables are built from repos at [https://github.com/elastos](https://github.com/elastos which we use to compile the executables into the right environment.
+These executables are built from repos at [https://github.com/elastos](https://github.com/elastos) which we use to compile the executables into the right environment.
 Only the executables can be found here.

 #### These executables are purpose built for the docker images herein, if you want to use them directly, you may need to build from source